 And finally – you may be the risk – in reverse concentration risk which is when your organization represents too large a proportion of your supplier’s business.

-Operational risks are generally within the control of the organization through risk assessments, due diligence and good risk management practices, including internal control and insurance.
+Operational risks are generally within the control of the organization through operational risk management strategies and best practices, such as risk assessments, due diligence, internal controls, and insurance.

 When considering third parties: